 Military

 Military Sexual Trauma (MST) is sexual assault or sexual harassment experienced during military service.
-MST effects hundreds of Marylanders each year.
+MST affects hundreds of Marylanders each year.
 MCASA provides technical assistance and trainings that can help bridge military-civilian needs and concerns with regards to sexual violence.
-Information on military service providers and reporting options are available by clicking on the link below.
+Information on military service providers and reporting options is available by clicking on the link below.

 PREA